 Over the past few months, I’ve made a whole lotta batches in my pursuit of perfecting these notorious french cookies.

 Honestly, I just love the challenge, but even more, I love how accomplished you feel after a great batch!
-When they work out they are just about the most heavenly, and delicious cookies.
+When they work out they are just about the most heavenly, and delicious cookies you can savour.

 If you’ve never had a macaron before, they’re a french cookie sandwich, made with almond flour, egg whites and sugar.
-They’re slightly crisp on the outside, but when you bite into them, they’re just a bit chewy, and take on the flavour of the filling.
+They’re slightly crisp on the outside, but when you bite into them, they’re just a bit chewy, and take on the flavour of the filling you use.

-Over the past little while, in my many iterations of making these temperamental cookies, I’ve learned a lot.
-I’ve picked up lots of macaron tips and tricks that have helped me make troubleshoot these finicky cookies.
+Over the past little while, in my many iterations of making these temperamental cookies in my kitchen, I’ve learned a lot.
+I’ve picked up lots of french macaron tips and tricks that have helped me make troubleshoot these finicky cookies.

-And now I want to share those lessons and I’m sharing my macarons tips so you don’t have to start from scratch.
+And now I want to share those lessons and I’m sharing the best macaron tips and tricks that worked in my home kitchen so you don’t have to start from scratch.

-15 Macaron Tips to make your best batch yet:
+15 Macaron Tips and Tricks to make your best batch yet:

 1) Invest in an oven thermometer